Luksos9/LearningThroughDoing/README.md

 #### someSimplePrograms

-Also solidification of things that i lernt by writting programs.
+Also solidification of things that i learned by writting programs.

 #### usefulPrograms